gocklkatz/rest-in-tsp/README.md

 # rest-in-tsp
-Java solver for traveling salesman problem with REST interface
+Java solver for traveling salesman problem with REST interface.